Beef Medallion in Herb and Garlic Brown Butter Sauce with Boursin Cheese and Birista

 Instructions

-• Optional: If you choose to make crispy onions, add sliced onions on paper towel as they will release some liquid.
-Heat either olive oil or vegetable in a sauce pan to about 2-3 inches in depth.
+• To make crispy onions, add sliced onions on paper towel as they will release some liquid.
+Heat either olive oil or vegetable oil in a sauce pan to about 2-3 inches in depth.
 Mix flour and paprika in a bowl and coat sliced onions.
 Once hot, add sliced onions and allow to fry for about 4-5 minutes, long enough so they are crispy.
 Place on paper towel and set aside.

-• Heat a cast iron pan, over medium-high heat, add olive oil and once olive oil is hot, pan beef medallions in skillet, and pan-sear for 3 minutes on each side.
+• Heat a cast iron pan, over medium-high heat, add olive oil and once oil is hot, carefully add the beef medallions into skillet and pan-sear the sides until golden and crispy, moving the medallion as you sear it.
+Then lay flat and pan sear each side of the medallion for 3 minutes on each side for medium-rare steak.
 Transfer to a plate and cover.

 • On medium heat, using a fry pan or skillet, melt the remaining 2 tablespoons of butter.
 Stir the butter and swirl the pan occasionally for about 3 minutes, until the foam settles.
 The butter will change colour to golden brown.
 Then add garlic, thyme and rosemary and simmer for about a minute or two, long enough to release the aromas of the garlic and herbs.